 Description

-The Muscovy Duck is a large duck which is native to Mexico and Central/South America.
-All Muscovy Ducks have long claws on their feet and a wide flat tail.
-They are white or blackish, with large white wing patches.
+A large duck which is characterised by long claws on their feet and a wide flat tail.
+They are white or blackish/ dark greenish, with large white wing patches.
 Both sexes have a nude black-and-red or all-red face.

 Distribution

-Muscovies are native to Mexico, Central and South America - but they originated in Brazil.
-Some domesticated Muscovies have escaped into the wild and now breed outside their native range.
+Native to Mexico, Central and South America - but they originated in Brazil.

 Lifespan